lennardhoffmann/knab/README.md

 Here I will give some more detail regarding the solution.

 General:
 -The solution is a React with .netCoreWebApi template.
-So when starting the solution both the api as well as the UI will start up.
+-To have both the api and the ui start up set multiple startup projects in the main solution

 API:
 Auth endpoint